andrepsilvadev/GermanGrasslandPlants/data/readME.txt

   - mortality_std: standard deviation of the mortality rate calculated from wetmass
   - density_sqMeter_mean: mean of the maximum plant densities in square meters
   - density_sqMeter_std: standard deviation of the maximum plant densities in square meters
+  - lambdaVals_mean: mean of the lambda values
+  - lambdaVals_std: standard deviation of the lambda values